constructivesec/how_to_sell_brian/README.md

 Review the demo expectations in the meeting description before you book.
 They're there for a reason.
 If you show up unprepared, the meeting ends early.

 You'll receive a reminder email the day before.
-Read it.
-It contains the same expectations repeated because experience has shown that some vendors need to hear it twice.
+Please read it.

 If you need to cancel, do so at least 24 hours in advance.
 No-shows without notice mean you don't get another slot.